Raynes/octopress-blog/source/_posts/2011-11-27-the-clojure-community-and-me.markdown

 Oh how the twitterverse rooted for Anthony Grimes on that day.
 Hacker News, Reddit, IRC.
 Even people outside of the Clojure community itself were donating for my cause.
 A whopping 72 minutes later, our goal had been reached (and slightly exceeded).
 72 minutes is what it took for the Clojure community and others to raise $1000 for a 16 year old kid to be able to attend his first conference.
 Chas bought my mother and I our plane tickets and I was on my way.

 This would spark what is now becoming a tradition.
-For this last conference, Chas Emerick once again took it upon himself to once again [help](http://cemerick.com/2011/09/20/2011-clojure-scholarship-help-send-ambrose-to-the-conj/) somebody get to the conference.
+For this last conference, Chas Emerick once again took it upon himself to [help](http://cemerick.com/2011/09/20/2011-clojure-scholarship-help-send-ambrose-to-the-conj/) somebody get to the conference.
 Ambrose Bonnaire-Sergeant had to travel much farther than me and thus his expenses were much greater.
 The Clojure community once again rose to the task and met the goal.

 ## Clojure Conj 2010